“We’re the ones that come out, we’re first there,” American Red Cross’ Disaster Action Team

-FRESNO, California (KGPE) – The Disaster Action Team or DAT is a team made up of individuals on call responding to local disasters 24 hours a day, 365 days a year.
+FRESNO, California (KSEE) – The Disaster Action Team or DAT is a team made up of individuals on call responding to local disasters 24 hours a day, 365 days a year.

 “We’re basically the boots on the ground.
 We’re the ones that come out, we’re first there, we’re usually at a house fire, well before the pandemic, we were usually there when the fire was still burning, that’s how fast we respond out to these things,” said Joaquin “Jake” Gonzales, a DAT Member with the American Red Cross.